sheltermanager/asm3/doc/manual/onlineform.rst

 these extra addresses.
 This can be useful to have form values trigger hidden values to send submissions to other addresses.

+If you have a field where the name prefix is "additionalX", the system will look for an additional field called X and store the submission value in it when creating a person record.
+It will only work for new person records created from the form submission and not if the form updates an existing person record to prevent overwriting data.

 .. image:: images/onlineform_incoming.png

 Selecting a form allows you to intelligently create or attach records from the